Spencer D. Brucks Research

 2. Understanding and promoting probiotic bacterial growth

 We are just beginning to understand that trillions of microbes live within us and are key regulators of our health.
 This dynamic population comprises both beneficial commensal organisms and harmful opportunistic pathogens.
 Historically, we have primarily managed our bacterial communities through antibiotics, but this has promoted the rise of antibacterial resistance.
 A potentially more sustainable approach will rely on supporting our commensal bacteria with prebiotics instead.
 We hypothesize that materials could be rationally engineered to selectively favor the growth of beneficial bacteria over pathogens.
-We are currently investigating how environmental conditions influence the growth of a leading probiotic and a competitive pathogen occupying the same ecological niche.
+We are currently investigating how the initial pH of the media influences probiotic bacterial growth and biofilm formation.

 Current research students: